Menke Katz

 Menke Katz (Yiddish: מעינקע קאַץ; /yi/; April 12, 1906 – April 24, 1991) was an award-winning Yiddish-language and English-language poet and writer of Lithuanian-Jewish descent.
 He was one of few Yiddish poets based in the United States whose original English poetry also gained prominence.
 He was an experimentalist of form and an opponent of rhyme, particularly in his English writing.
 He was the father of Dovid Katz.

 Biography

 Early life

 On the second night of Passover in 1906, Menke Katz was born in present-day Švenčionys in Lithuania, approximately 50 miles northeast of Vilnius, to father Hirshe-Dovid Katz and mother Badonna Gubersky.
 In 1914, his father immigrated alone to the United States through Ellis Island.
-During World War I, his family lived in Micháleshik (now Mikhalishki, Belarus).
+During World War I, his family lived in Micháleshik (now Mikulishki, Belarus).
 His early poetic inspiration developed while in Micháleshik, influenced by his wartime struggles, the death of his eldest brother, and his near-death visions caused by the Spanish flu.
 These events provided the impetus for his remaining family to immigrate to New York City in 1920.
 Soon, his family was reunited with his father in Passaic, New Jersey.

 As a teenager, he moved with a cousin to New York City's Lower East Side where he lived and worked for decades.